BattletechModders/LowVisibility/README.md

 ## WIP Features

-WIP: _Possible Info_ elements are randomly selected each round / actor (simulate one question note)
+- [] _Possible Info_ elements are randomly selected each round / actor (simulate one question note)
-WIP: Shared_Spotter tag on pilots to share LOS
+- [] ```lv_shared_spotter``` tag on pilots to share LOS
-WIP: Shares_Vis tag on components to share LOS
+- []```lv_shares_vision``` tag on components to share LOS
-WIP: Implement Stealth, NSS, Void System visibility reduction
+- [] Implement Stealth, NSS, Void System visibility reduction
-WIP: Implement Stealth, NSS, Void System evasion by movement semantics
+- [] Implement Stealth, NSS, Void System evasion by movement semantics
+- [] Implement Narc Effect - check status on target mech, if Effect.EffectData.tagData.tagList contains ```lv_narc_effect```, show the target even if it's outside sensors/vision range.
+Apply no penalty?
+- [] Make shared vision toggleable, if possible?
+- [] Distinction between visual lock and sensor lock; if you have visual lock, you can see the target's silhouette.
+If you have sensor lock, your electronics can target them.
+You need both to have normal targeting modifiers.
+- [] If you have visual + sensor lock, you share your vision with allies.
+If you have sensor lock, and have the ```lv_share_sensor_lock``` tag, you share your sensor lock with allies.

 ### ECM Bubbles